liaorongfan/DeepPersonality/README.md

 ## Introduction
 This is the official code repo of *An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition* (https://arxiv.org/abs/2210.09138).

-All benchmarked models are evaluated on: the [ChaLearn First Impression dataset](https://chalearnlap.cvc.uab.cat/dataset/24/description/#) and the [ChaLearn UDIVA self-reported personality dataset](https://chalearnlap.cvc.uab.es/dataset/41/description/#)

-`Seven visual models`, `six audio models` and `five audio-visual models` have been reproduced and evaluated on the personality datasets mentioned above.
+In this project, `seven visual models`, `six audio models` and `five audio-visual models` have been reproduced and evaluated on the personality datasets mentioned above.
 Besides, `seven widely-used visual deep learning models`, which have not been applied to video-based personality computing before, have also been employed for benchmark.
 Detailed description can be found in our paper.

+All benchmarked models are evaluated on: the [ChaLearn First Impression dataset](https://chalearnlap.cvc.uab.cat/dataset/24/description/#) and the [ChaLearn UDIVA self-reported personality dataset](https://chalearnlap.cvc.uab.es/dataset/41/description/#)

 <center>
 <img src="docs/figures/pipeline.png" />